p1utoze/Hackme/README.md

 Stable at Python v.3.8.X and 3.10 (tested at Python 3.8.17 and 3.10)

 ### Roadmap
-Currently, I have mentioned the features that I have planned to implement in the future in the issues.
+I have mentioned the features I have planned to implement in the future in the issues.
 If you have any suggestions, please feel free to open an issue.
 ### Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.